Virtuosoderp/Odin-Recipes/README.md

 # Odin-Recipes

-Project for the odin project front-end course
+Project for the odin project web-development course